- March 18, 2016

 - Lack of clear direction at times, leading to confusion about where to go next.

-- Some minor bugs and issues with fullscreen mode causing performance problems.
+- Some minor bugs and issues with fullscreen mode affecting performance.

-- The story starts off slow and minimal, which may not appeal to all players.
+- The story starts off slow and may not be compelling for all players.

 story